Vegan Shopping at Whole Foods Market

 Essential fatty acids are aptly named because they are truly essential to health.
 Since the body does not manufacture them, they must be obtained from the diet.
 Omega-3's are one class of essential fatty acids that are important for maintaining cell membranes, including those of the brain and eyes, and for regulating bodily processes.

 ** To achieve a balanced Omega-6/Omega-3 ratio, decrease intake of certain vegetable oils including corn, soy and grapeseed oils. **

 Calcium is essential for overall body health, helping to ensure proper muscle and nerve function as well as strong bones and teeth.
-Vegans are most likely to have calcium levels lower than the general population along with the lower bone density that implies.
-Inadequate dietary protein can also contribute to low bone density.
+Vegetarians and vegans are most likely to have calcium levels lower than the general population along with the lower bone density that implies.
+(Inadequate dietary protein can also contribute to low bone density.)

 Calcium levels can be negatively affected by other dietary factors such as high sodium consumption, too much or too little protein, caffeine and soft drinks with phosphoric acid, so be sure to be aware of these, as well.

-If you are a vegan who spends a lot of time indoors or in a northern clime, chances are you have less than optimal vitamin D levels.
+If you're a vegetarian or vegan who spends a lot of time indoors or live in a northern clime, chances are you have less-than-optimal vitamin D levels.
 Sufficient vitamin D can be produced by exposure to the sun during warm months: 10–15 minutes on face and forearms for people with fairer complexion or 30 minutes to 3 hours for people with darker complexions.
 During cold months, you will likely have to depend on fortified foods or supplements.

 Animal-derived ingredients abound in supplements, and vegans must be alert to avoid them.
 Become an avid label reader and consult the knowledgeable Team Members in our Whole Body department.
 Here are some things to look out for: